GeekyA/ezlang/README.md

 c = Classify(sentences = ['hi how are you','hey, what up','stop doing that.','it is annoying'],num_of_clusters = 2)
 c.get_results()
 ```
-The output for this should be a pandas dataframe with two columns 'sentence' & 'cluster' wherein the model would have successfully divide the data into
+The output for this should be a pandas dataframe with two columns 'sentence' & 'cluster' wherein the model would have successfully divided the data into
 the number of clusters mentioned and the df will explain which sentence belongs to what cluster.

 Pending functionality: